How to split finances when living together

 Don'ts of splitting bills

-• Don't pay the bills until all roommates contribute: It's a good idea to wait and pay your shared bills until all roommates have provided their portion.
+- Don't pay the bills until all roommates contribute: Wait and pay your shared bills when all roommates have provided their portion.
 If not, it may lead to a situation where one person takes advantage of the others by continually paying late or not at all.
 If the issue is not forced from the beginning, you may be left to collect everyone's payments, which is never fun.
 Also consider keeping a record of all payment confirmations or receipts.
 If a late fee occurs, the roomate(s) who did not contribute on time is/are responsible for covering that fee.
 Note that this doesn't just apply to moving in with your partner, this may apply to moving in with anyone.

 How do couples split expenses when they're married?